 Our physical therapists offer expert treatment for conditions such as chronic back pain, sciatica, herniated discs, spinal stenosis, osteoarthritis, whiplash injuries, TMJ disorders, postural syndromes, fractures, and congenital disorders.
 We also rehabilitate patients after spinal surgery, collaborating with surgeons on their treatment.

-Most spine disorders, especially first time injuries, do not require immediate surgery.
-Neck and back pain is typically related to ligament injury, muscle strain, muscle weakness, disc injury, or poor flexibility.
+Most spine disorders, especially first-time injuries, do not require immediate surgery.
+Neck and back pain are typically related to ligament injury, muscle strain, muscle weakness, disc injury, or poor flexibility.
 These problems can be treated by addressing the spine or surrounding muscles or joints.